 Generally, houses built before the 1920s and many even after that in some areas, had a combined sewer so all drainage, whether clean or foul, went into the same pipe.
 This meant that in times of heavy rains, the sewer would overflow and discharge diluted sewage into rivers and overflows.
-Such combined sewer overflows still cause problems today in some places.
+Such combined sewer overflows still cause problems today.

-Most houses built after the 1920s had separate surface and foul water drains, so that the sewage could be sent directly to the sewage treatment works and the surface water disposed of locally via a watercourse or similar.
-This did solve one problem, as it relieved pressure on overloaded combined sewer pipes – unfortunately, it caused another problem.
-Individuals who are not aware of the big picture tend to misconnect their washing machine/dishwasher/sink to the rainwater pipe, or discharge into the same rainwater gully.
-This results in pollution of their local watercourse or bathing water.
+Most houses built after the 1920s had separate surface and foul water drains, meaning sewage could be sent directly to the sewage treatment works and the surface water disposed of locally via a watercourse or similar.
+Although this did solve one problem, as it relieved pressure on overloaded combined sewer pipes, unfortunately it caused another as it has led to misconnections of washing machines/dishwashers/sinks to the rainwater pipe or to discharge into the same rainwater gully, resulting in pollution of the local watercourse or bathing water.

-Property conversions, the DIY culture, ignorance of sewers amongst the public and building trade all add to the problem.
-The most common misconnections are washing machines (35%), sinks (10-15%), dishwashers (10-15%), toilets (5%), whole houses (5%).
+Property conversions, the DIY culture, ignorance of sewers amongst the public and building trade have all added to the problem.

 There are lots of nasty pollutants in sewerage that present environmental and health risks in water bodies, including some persistent chemicals we use every day in our homes.
 Almost all urban streams are affected to some extent.